adamsau/solve-for-Y/README.md

 # solve-for-Y
-a community version of Solve for X.
+a community version of Solve for X Moonshot Factory.